 Gould, Benjamin Apthorp (1824–1896)

-American astronomer who founded the Astronomical Journal and later
+Benjamin Gould was an American astronomer who founded the Astronomical Journal and later

 established Argentina's National Observatory.
 Gould graduated from Harvard